bimobject/docs/docs/documentation/supplier/adding-a-supplier.md

 # Adding a supplier

-To make a suppliers components available for your products, you first need to add a supplier to your library.
+Before you can use a supplier's components in your products, you need to add them to your list of suppliers.
+Adding a supplier gives you access to their component catalog and lets you request new components when needed.

+---

 Navigate to the `Supplier` page and click the `Add supplier` button.